niaid/Nephele/README.md

 To ease the learning curve of installing, configuring, and running the software, we stitch together a series of computational tasks into a number of prepared generic pipelines.
 Pipelines are configured using inputs from simple web-front-end forms, which allow users to specify commonly-changed parameters.
 We combine these with sensible default parameters, when appropriate.

 It is important to note that *all* of the software which comprises Nephele--for example [mothur](http://www.mothur.org/), [QIIME](http://qiime.org/), [bioBakery](https://bitbucket.org/biobakery/biobakery/wiki/Home), and [a5-miseq](https://sourceforge.net/projects/ngopt/)--is freely available for use.
-We do not attempt to supersede or act as a replacement for this software, nor do we modify it.
-Nephele instead attempts to take a number of useful tools and provide them to a wider audience.
-We recommend visiting the software creators' websites for details of their implementation.
-To examine how we use these tools, users can explore this repository as well as view log files that accompany each job and detail how each component of the pipeline was executed.
+We do not attempt to supersede or act as a replacement for these software packages, nor do we modify them.
+Nephele instead attempts to take a number of useful tools and make them available to a wider audience.
+We recommend visiting the software creators' websites (listed in the Attribution section below) for details of their implementation.

+**The purpose of this repository is to allow Nephele users and others interested in microbiome analysis to examine how we use the aforementioned tools within the Nephele platform.** This repository contains the pipeline scripts themselves, log files and sample inputs for jobs, and additional details about how each component of a pipeline is executed.

-Nephele's pipelines have been collated from a number of sources, and all are being actively worked on.
+Nephele's pipelines have been collated from a number of sources, and all are being actively worked on. **It is important to understand that these pipelines, in their current state, cannot easily be ported to another system and run.** They're configured to run within Nephele, but can--in theory--work in isolation.
+However, we assume that anyone wanting to try this will have questions, which we are happy to answer via the Issues tracker.

 Nephele currently uses Amazon's EC2 platform as a compute resource with curated machine images.
 We use Amazon's S3 service to store pipeline results for a period of time.
+A high-level architecture of how Nephele uses various AWS components can be found [here](https://nephele.niaid.nih.gov/#HowTo).

-We would like to thank all contributors to this project, and are grateful for feedback.
+We would like to thank all contributors to this project, and we are grateful for any and all feedback.

 ## Public Domain license